-Proposal 1 - Election of two Class II director nominees
+• Proposal 1 - Election of three Class I director nominees

-For the election of the two Class II director nominees, each director nominee must receive a greater number of votes FOR his election than votes to WITHHOLD from such election to be elected a director, as this is an uncontested election of directors.
-Only FOR and WITHHOLD votes will affect the outcome.
+For the election of the three Class I director nominees, directors will be elected by a plurality of votes cast at the Annual Meeting by holders of shares present during the meeting or represented by proxy and entitled to vote.
+The three nominees receiving the most "For" votes will be elected as directors.
 Abstentions will have no effect on Proposal 1.
 You may not vote your shares cumulatively for the election of directors.
 Proposal 1 is considered a non-routine matter.
 Therefore, if your shares are held by your bank, broker or other nominee in street name and you do not vote your shares, your bank, broker or other nominee cannot vote your shares on Proposal 1.
 As a result, broker non-votes will have no effect on Proposal 1.

-Proposal 2 - Ratification of selection of Deloitte & Touche LLP as our independent registered public accounting firm
+• Proposal 2 - Ratification of selection of Deloitte & Touche LLP as our independent registered public accounting firm

-For the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018, the votes cast FOR must exceed the votes cast AGAINST.
+For the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020, the votes cast FOR must exceed the votes cast AGAINST.
 Only FOR and AGAINST votes will affect the outcome.
-Abstentions will have no effect on the voting of Proposal 2.Proposal 2 is considered a routine matter.
+Abstentions will have no effect on the voting of Proposal 2.
+Proposal 2 is considered a routine matter.
 Therefore, if your shares are held by your bank, broker or other nominee in street name and you do not vote your shares, your bank, broker or other nominee may vote your shares on Proposal 2.
-As a result, broker non-votes will have no effect on Proposal 2.
+As a result, broker nonvotes will have no effect on Proposal 2.

-If there are insufficient votes to approve Proposal 1, your proxy may be voted by the persons named in the proxy to adjourn the Annual Meeting to solicit additional proxies in favor of the approval of such proposal.
+If there are insufficient votes to approve Proposal 2, your proxy may be voted by the persons named in the proxy to adjourn the Annual Meeting to solicit additional proxies in favor of the approval of such proposal.
 If the Annual Meeting is adjourned or postponed for any purpose, at any subsequent reconvening of the meeting, your proxy will be voted in the same manner as it would have been voted at the original convening of the Annual Meeting unless you withdraw or revoke your proxy.
 Your proxy may be voted in this manner even though it may have been voted on the same or any other matter at a previous session of the Annual Meeting.